HamzaMalik92/HamzaMalik92/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [hamzamalikcs20@gmail.com](mailto:hamzamalikcs20@gmail.com)
-* 🚀  I'm currently working as Full Stack Developer.
+* 🚀  I'm currently working as Software Engineer.
-* 🧠  I'm learning React and Knockoutjs.
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills